WorldHealthOrganization/GoDataSource-Installers/README.md

 ##### 4.2.
 Mac deployment

-Go to the `x64` directory on the server.
+Go to the directory on the server.

 If there is any previous version on the server, create a directory named as the existing version (i.e. `48.0.0`) and move the following files in the directory:

 - Go.Data-Setup.zip
+- Go.Data-Setup.zip.blockmap
 - Go.Data-Setup.dmg
+- Go.Data-Setup.dmg.blockmap
 - latest-mac.yml

-Copy the new version files on the server `x64` directory:
+Copy the new version files on the server directory:

 - Go.Data-Setup.zip
+- Go.Data-Setup.zip.blockmap
 - Go.Data-Setup.dmg
+- Go.Data-Setup.dmg.blockmap
 - latest-mac.yml

 ##### 4.3.
 Linux deployment